mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 This section presents the basic terms used throughout the documentation.

-* _Accepted device_ - An authorized device that can connect to the Mender server and receive software updates.
+* _Accepted device_ - An authorized device that can connect to the Mender Server and receive software updates.

 * _Add-on_ (also _Mender Add-on_)- An optional extension to Mender for supporting